andreaszabari/Join-Meet-Us/doc/quick-install.md

 During the installation, you will be asked to enter your SIP account and password.
 This account will be used to invite the other SIP participants.

-### Reload Jitsi Meet
+### Reload Meet

-Launch again a browser with the Jitsi Meet URL and you'll see a telephone icon on the right end of the toolbar.
+Launch again a browser with the Meet URL and you'll see a telephone icon on the right end of the toolbar.
 Use it to invite SIP accounts to join the current conference.

 Enjoy!